Hiking Therapy with Hike Tribe X Jo Woods

 An 8km guided hike

-Group coaching sessions by Jo Wood
+Group coaching sessions by Jo Woods

 Full public liability insurance